psottomayorpereir/COP4520-ProgrammingAssignment1/README.md

 ---

-The code assigns a prime candidate to each thread in a round fashion.
-For example, thread 0 would find if the number 0 is a prime, thread 1 would check the number 1, thread 2 would check the number 2, and so on up to the last thread (thread 7) that would check the number 7.
-At the point where we assigned all threads a number, we would go back to thread 0 and assign the next number to be checked (8 in this case) and repeat the process until we reach the limit 10<sup>8</sup>.
-By doing this, we make sure that the work among the threads is as close as possible to be equally distributed since finding the factors of numbers that are close to each other should take approximately the same amount of time.
+The code assigns a block with bottom and top values to each thread in a round fashion.
+For example, thread 0 would find all primes between 2 and 10002 and add them to a navigable set that is used by all threads in a synchronized fashion.
+Thread 1 would find primes between 10003 and 20003 and also add the primes found to the navigable set.
+The same idea will be applied to all following threads until all threads have been assigned a block and we would then go back to thread 0 and assign the next block to it and repeat the process until we have assigned all blocks up to 10<sup>8</sup>.<br /><br />
+By doing the assignment of blocks to threads in a round fashion, we make sure that the work among the threads is aproximatelly equivalent distributed since the threads are being assigned similar slice sizes every time.
+So it should take approximately the same amount of work to compute the primes of each block.

 <br />

-The program runs an efficient algorithm to check if a number is prime.
-First, we check if the number equals to 2, 3, or 5.
-If so, we return true as the number is prime.
-Then we check if the number is less than 2 or if it is even.
-If so, we return false as the number is not prime.
-If none of the returns is triggered, we run a for loop to check if the number is divisible by every odd number starting at 3 up to the square root of the number we are checking.
-If at some point the number we are checking is divisible by another number leaving a remainder of 0, we return false as the number is not prime.
-Else, we return true as the number is prime.
+Also, the program runs an efficient algorithm to find all prime numbers within the blocks.
+We initialize an array of half the size of the block and set all values to 1 as an indication that all odd numbers in the block are primes.
+Note that the block size used is 10<sup>4</sup>.
+If the bottom number is the number 2, we add it to the navigable set as it is prime.
+Then, starting at the first odd number of the block, we keep marking all multiples of it as non-primes in the array.
+Then we go to the next odd number and keep doing the same steps.
+After we are done with these calculations, we traverse the array to check what numbers in that block are prime and add each prime number to the navigable set in a synchronous fashion.
+Note that we only check multiples of odd numbers for better efficiency (even numbers other than 2 are not prime).

 <br />